|

 Kashmir to administer but who will ultimately control it

+still remains unclear.
 Mohammed Ali Jinnah, a prime mover of

 Muslim independence, became Pakistan's first governor